 About

-Her newest book, On Repentance and Repair: Making Amends in an Unapologetic World is a National Jewish Book Award winner, and an American Library Association’s Sophie Brody Honor Book.
-It was hailed by Congresswoman Ayanna Pressley as ““A must read for anyone navigating the work of justice and healing.” and by the author Rebecca Solnit as “brilliant.”
+Her newest book, On Repentance and Repair: Making Amends in an Unapologetic World is a National Jewish Book Award winner and an American Library Association’s Sophie Brody Honor Book.
+It was hailed by Congresswoman Ayanna Pressley as “A must read for anyone navigating the work of justice and healing.”

-She has written for The New York Times, The Washington Post, The Atlantic, Salon, Time, and many other publications.
-She has been featured on NPR, in The Atlantic, USA Today, NBC News, CNNMTV News, Vice, Buzzfeed News, and elsewhere.
+She has written for The New York Times, The Washington Post, The Atlantic, Salon, Time, and many other publications, and been featured on NPR, the Today Show, in The Atlantic, USA Today, NBC News, CNN, MTV News, Vice, Buzzfeed News, and elsewhere.

-Her seven other books include Nurture the Wow: Finding Spirituality in the Frustration, Boredom, Tears, Poop, Desperation, Wonder, and Radical Amazement of Parenting, which was a National Jewish Book Award finalist and PJ Library Parents’ Choice selection; Surprised By God: How I Learned to Stop Worrying and Love Religion, nominated for the Sami Rohr Prize for Jewish literature; The Passionate Torah: Sex and Judaism; Yentl’s Revenge: The Next Wave of Jewish Feminism, and, with Rabbi Elliot Dorff, three books for the Jewish Publication Society’s Jewish Choices/Jewish Voices series: Sex and IntimacyWar and National Security, and Social Justice.
+Her seven other books include the National Jewish Book Award finalist Nurture the Wow: Finding Spirituality in the Frustration, Boredom, Tears, Poop, Desperation, Wonder, and Radical Amazement of Parenting; the Sami Rohr Prize-shortlisted Surprised By God: How I Learned to Stop Worrying and Love Religion; The Passionate Torah: Sex and Judaism; Yentl’s Revenge: The Next Wave of Jewish Feminism, and co-edited three books on Jewish ethics.

 Share This